Which fridge brand?

 Fridges are more reliable than some of the appliances we test – including fridge freezers – but our results still reveal that some fridge brands are significantly more reliable than others.

-Eight fridge brands earned an impressive reliability score of between 80% and 90%, which was enough for four stars out of five.
-Three brands we looked at could only manage three stars, while another is propping up the bottom of our table with a poor reliability score of two stars.
-A significant proportion of Which? members who own fridges from these brands have run into problems, so buying from these brands is more of a gamble.
+Seven fridge brands earned an impressive reliability score of between 80% and 91%, while one poor performer only managed a 66% reliability score.
+A significant proportion of Which? members who own fridges from this brand have run into problems, so buying one of these is more of a gamble.

-Eight fridge brands earned an impressive reliability score of between 80% and 90%
+Seven fridge brands earned an impressive reliability score of between 80% and 91%

 Fridge reliability scores are calculated by the proportion of a brand's machines that have faults, against those from the same brand that don't.
 The faults are weighted, so more serious problems have a greater effect on the score.
-The star rating shows a brand’s reliability when compared with others in that category.
 So that newer or older models don't influence the score unfairly, we adjust scores to account for age.

 Common fridge problems